Component Guidelines

 createClasses

-utility to define component classes. - Class names generated by
+utility to define component classes. - Leverage the design

 createClasses